The popular Wallflower plant is rich in symbolism. This is also reinforced by its folklore and uses.

 It is originally from the southern part of Europe and gives off a very pleasant fragrance.

 In this blog we will explore the Wallflower plant symbolism, the origins of its name and the folklore and uses of the plant.

 The Wallflower’s symbolic meaning are faithfulness in adversity, enduring beauty, fidelity in misfortune and natural beauty.
 Astrologers and Alchemist place the plant under the dominion of the moon.

+The flower under the dominion of the moon makes a great gift as a cancer birth flower.
 This is not all the folklore surrounding this plant gives its meaning more depth.
 Let’s explore this further.

 Why is it called Wallflower

 The Wallflower or Cheiranthus Cheiri comes from the family of Stocks.

 The plant was introduced from Spain and it came under the name Stock-Gillofer.
 Later it would be renamed to Gilliflower then finally be called Wallflower.

 The name Gilliflower was applicable to a variety of plants such as Clove Gilliflower to identify Carnations, Stock Gilliflower for Stock plants and finally, Wall Gilliflower for Wallflower.